Bahnhofstraße 4

 Oberhaid

-Between Unterhaid and Stettfeld, even before you see the slopes of Spitzelberg and Kunkelsbühl in the distance, you can make a detour to the Wagner Winery.
+Between Unterhaid and Stettfeld, even before you see the slopes of Spitzelberg and Kunkelsbühl in the distance, you can stop off at the Wagner Winery.
 You are welcome with prior telephone arrangement.
 (Tel.
-09503 8771, Hallstadter Straße 5, 96173 Oberhaid-Staffelbach) Otherwise you will be catered for Thursdays to Saturdays between 10 am and 5 pm.
+09503 8771, Hallstadter Straße 5, 96173 Oberhaid-Staffelbach) Otherwise you are catered for Thursdays to Saturdays between 10 am and 5 pm.

 The manorial estate came into the possession of cathedral dean Otto Groß von Trockau, a member of an ancient Franconian noble family, in 1767.
 He had the moated castle, which had been there since 1548, demolished and the three-storey manor house built in early classicist style.
 In the second half of the 20th century, the castle served as a company training centre until it was taken over by the Ebelsbach municipality in 1994.
 Until 2013, the castle housed a primary school.
 Today, the municipal administration works in the outbuildings.